-Marco Gadola, Chairman (1963, Swiss)
+Marco Gadola, Chairman

 Marco Gadola has been a member of the Board of Directors of DKSH since January 1, 2020, and Chairman of the Board of Directors since May 2020.
 He was CEO of the Straumann Group from 2013 until the end of 2019.
 Previously, he was the Regional CEO of Asia Pacific at Panalpina from 2012 to 2013 and CFO of Panalpina from 2008 to 2012.
 From 2006 to 2008, he was CFO of Straumann.
-Before joining Straumann for the first time in 2006, he was CFO of Hero from 2001 to 2006 and before that worked for Hilti, Sandoz International Ltd. and Swiss Bank Corporation.
-Marco Gadola is Chairman of the Board of Directors of WS Audiology, Vice Chairman of the Board of Directors of Calida Group and a member of the Board of Directors of Medartis, Straumann AG, Tally Weijl, Thommen AG, and AVAG Anlage und Verwaltungs AG.
-He is also a panel member of the Swiss-American Chamber of Commerce, investment advisor of MTIP and a member of the Standortförderungskommission Baselland.
-Marco Gadola holds a degree in Business Administration and Economics from Basel University, Switzerland, and has completed various programs at the London School of Economics, INSEAD Fontainebleau and IMD, Switzerland.
+Before joining Straumann for the first time in 2006, he was CFO of Hero from 2001 to 2006 and before that, worked for Hilti, Sandoz International Ltd., and Swiss Bank Corporation.
+Marco Gadola is Chairman of the Board of Directors of WS Audiology and Medartis AG, Vice Chairman of the Board of Directors of Calida Holding AG and MCH Group AG, as well as a member of the Board of Directors of Straumann Holding AG, AVAG Anlage und Verwaltungs AG, Tally Weijl Holding AG, FC Basel 1893 AG, and FC Basel Holding AG.
+He is also an investment advisor of MTIP and a member of the Standortförderungskommission Baselland.
+Marco Gadola holds a degree in Business Administration and Economics from Basel University, Switzerland, and has completed various programs at the London School of Economics, UK, INSEAD, France, and IMD, Switzerland.

-Dr. Wolfgang Baier (1974, Austrian)
+Dr. Wolfgang Baier

+(1974, Austrian)

 Dr. Wolfgang Baier has been a member of the Board of Directors of DKSH since 2019.
 He has been the Group CEO of Luxasia, a leading Asian omni-channel beauty distributor and retailer, since August 2016.
 Prior to that, Dr. Wolfgang Baier was the Group CEO of the Singapore Post Group from 2011 to 2016.
-Previously, he worked for McKinsey & Company in Europe and Asia from 2001 to 2011, as a partner at the Singapore office leading the Transportation and Logistics area as well as the Operations activities of McKinsey & Company in Southeast Asia.
+Previously, he worked for McKinsey & Company in Europe and Asia from 2001 to 2011, as a partner at the Singapore office, leading the Transportation and Logistics area as well as the Operations activities of McKinsey & Company in Southeast Asia.
 Dr. Baier holds a PhD in Law with distinction and a Master's degree in Law from the University of Vienna in Austria as well as a Master's degree in Business Economics from the Universities of Exeter, UK, and Graz, Austria.

+Jack Clemons

-Jack Clemons (1966, Swiss/British)
+(1966, Swiss/British)